NSIAppDev/MoviesAppTutorial/Tutorial/GettingData.md

 },
 ```
 ## Replacing Seed data
-Now that we are able to retrieve information from the api, we will replace our seed data with an empty ararry.
+Now that we are able to retrieve information from the API, we will replace our seed data with an empty array.
 However, I would suggest you keep the values close by, as you may want to use them to repopulate your database.
 You will need to set `movies` to an empty array, so that your `data()` call is
 ```javascript